Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 healthcare and transportation costs

-You’ll want to compare specific healthcare prices—typical doctor visits run about $126.25, dentist $101.98 and optometrist $116.49—since overall healthcare costs are roughly 6.9–9.9% below the U.S. average and OTC meds like ibuprofen average $11.12.
+Healthcare in Tucson is one area where you’ll spend less.
+Typical doctor visits run about $126.25, dentist visits $101.98, and optometrist visits $116.49.
+Overall healthcare costs are roughly 6.9–9.9% below the U.S. average, and OTC medications like ibuprofen average $11.12.

-For monthly budgeting, plan roughly $403 for renters and $849 for homeowners to cover typical travel and vehicle expenses alongside your expected medical visits.
+For monthly budgeting, plan roughly $403 for renters and $849 for homeowners to cover typical travel and vehicle expenses alongside expected medical visits.

 Healthcare Price Breakdown